asyaiv/Customer/README.md

 In order to implement simplistic - one way synchronization with a master system a supporting system has been developed.

 The "Master System" has only **GET** method available and provides a list of customers in JSON format ([Master system output](http://mastersystem.cloudhub.io/api/clients))

+The two systems have slight differences in the data models and the synchronization was achieved using **DataWeave** to transform the array of object into the format that is required by the database.
+Because the differences are minor an alternative to complete this would be using database query manipulations.